MLB playoffs 2023: Rangers rally, force ALCS Game 7 with 9-2 victory over Astros in Game 6

 What's next?

 Game 7 begins at 8:03 p.m.
 ET Monday.
-Starting pitchers have yet to be announced.
+The starting pitchers are expected to be Max Scherzer for the Rangers and Cristian Javier for the hosting Astros.

 The winner advances to the World Series.
 The loser heads home for the offseason.